MaheepChaudhary/Causality-in-Trustworthy-Machine-Learning/Readme.md

         </details>

    - [Designing Counterfactual Generators using Deep Model Inversion](https://arxiv.org/pdf/2109.14274.pdf)
-      - <details><summary>Maheep's Notes</summary>
+      - <details><summary>Maheep Notes</summary>
         The paper focues on the scenario when the we have access only to the trained deep classifier and not the actual training data.
 The paper proposes a goal to develop a deep inversion approach to generate counterfactual explanations.
 The paper propses methods to preserve metrics for semantic preservation using the different methods such as ISO and LSO.
-The author also focuses on manifold consistency for the counterfactual image using the Deep Image Prior model.
+The author also focuses on manifold consistency for the counterfactual image using the Deep Image Prior model. -

         `argmin(lambda_1*sigma_on_l(layer_l(x'), layer_l(x)) + lambda_2*L_mc(x';F) + lambda_3*L_cf(F(x'), y'))`
         <br>